drips-network/docs/docs/using-drips/raise-funds-without-memberships.md

 Let's dive in and see how it works!

-> Note: for the current version of Drips, it is recommended that users use a single-signature address rather than multi-sig (like Gnosis Safe) for the address where they will receive funds.
-Native support for Gnosis Safe will be added in a future version of Drips.
+> Note: if you would like to use a Gnosis Safe instead of an ordinary Ethereum address, please [see here][gs] for details on how to connect and use a Gnosis Safe with Drips.

 ### How to Receive Drips to An Ethereum Address